 The way your friends think, the way they act, etc. It all affects you in subtle ways.

 You just don’t realize when it affects your mind.

 The truth is:

-Unless you have prepared yourself to notice every detail that adds to your beliefs, you will be quite surprised if I tell you right now that you are a highly conditioned human being.
+Unless you have prepared yourself to notice every detail that adds to your beliefs, you will be pretty surprised if I tell you right now that you are a highly conditioned human being.

-By “conditioned,” I mean that you don’t know about thousands of things that are influencing you in your life.
+By “conditioned,” I mean that you don’t know about thousands of things influencing you in your life.

 To know all that, you have to read books.